Erosion Line JournalĀ

 December 19, 2024

-Spent a lovely, foggy, drippy morning leading North State Public Radio’s Ava Norgrove on a tour of the Erosion Line.
+Spent a lovely, foggy, drippy morning leading North State Public Radio’s Ava Norgrove on a tour of Erosion Line.
 She had previously interviewed me in the NSPR studio but wanted to come out in person.
 She helped make a motif and produced a wonderful segment that aired on the radio and is posted on the NSPR website.
 Thank you for lending your talents for in-depth reporting and helping to get the word out, Ava!
 We are fortunate to have high quality local journalism in our region!

 December 11, 2024

-So moving to learn that today’s volunteer, Adia, chose to work on the Erosion Line today in memory of her father, who passed away two years ago.
+So moving to learn that today’s volunteer, Adia, chose to work on Erosion Line today in memory of her father, who passed away two years ago.
 Thank you for honoring this project with your respectful presence, Adia.

 December 8, 2024